wcysai/starter-hugo-academic/content/authors/GrahamFreifeld/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name:  School of Informatics at the University of Edinburgh
+  - name: School of Informatics, University of Edinburgh
     url: https://informatics.ed.ac.uk/

 # Short bio (displayed in user profile at end of posts)
-bio: I am a PhD student in the School of Informatics at the University of Edinburgh under the supervision of Heng Guo.
-I completed my undergraduate degree at the University of California at Santa Cruz.
+bio: I am a Ph.D. student in the School of Informatics at the University of Edinburgh, advised by Heng Guo.
+My research interests are algorithms and complexity for counting and sampling problems, including counting and reconfiguration of planar structures.